rtmigo/fmap_dart/README.md

 // but now only strings can be read or written var myIntValue = strings['number'];  // throws exception
 ```

-Each item of the storage is kept in a separate file.
-This makes the storage
-most efficient when storing not ints, but larger objects, such as strings
-or blobs.

 ## Blobs (binary data)